FirelyTeam/firely-docs/vonk/plugins/plugins_directhttp.rst

 This feature can also be used to implement custom authorization.
 You can find a template for that in this `gist <http://bit.ly/VonkAuthorizationMiddleware>`_.

-If you just return a statuscode, you may put the middleware anywhere in the pipeline.
-If you want to return e.g. a custom json object, you should put it between 1110 and 1120 as described above.
+If you just return a statuscode, you could the regular IVonkContext.Response.
+If you want to return e.g. a custom json object, you should use the method described above.
 Do not forget to set the Content-Type (to application/json for a custom json object).